qpv-research-group/solcore5/docs/source/Solvers/QWunit.rst

 .. py:class:: QWunit (*args, **kwargs)

 	Asembles a group of layers as a quantum well, calculating its properties as a whole.
-As with any **solcore3.Structure**, a QWunit usually gets as input a list of **solcore3.Layers** and a **solcore3.material** as substrate (defined with the keyword 'substrate').
-In this case, the class constructor is disigned to work specifically for the PDD solver so it requires the following:
+As with any **solcore.Structure**, a QWunit usually gets as input a list of **solcore.Layers** and a **solcore.material** as substrate (defined with the keyword 'substrate').
+In this case, the class constructor is designed to work specifically for the PDD solver so it requires the following:

 	- It needs a minimum of 3 layers.
 	- There must be exactly one layer with the role = "well".